Assad's forces make further gains around Damascus

 There were no immediate details of casualties.

-In Aleppo, rebels battled pro-Assad forces in a second week of street fighting in eastern neighborhoods and in districts closer to the center, opposition sources said.
+In Aleppo, rebels battled pro-Assad forces in a second week of street fighting in eastern neighbourhoods and in districts closer to the centre, opposition sources said.

 More than 100,000 people have been killed in the increasingly sectarian conflict that has split the Middle East between Sunni powers, including Gulf Arab states and Turkey which support the rebels, and Iran and its Shi'ite allies.